 - Patients, where possible, should be encouraged to reposition independently and redistribute their own weight. - If a patient is unable to reposition independently, healthcare professionals should assist the patient to prevent the development of pressure ulcers and/or other wound deterioration associated with pressure.
 Care should be taken to ensure that when repositioning a patient, that the effect of shear and friction forces are reduced by using, if needed, appropriate equipment (e.g. slide sheet, hoist).
-Staff must be trained and competent in the use of any equipment. - Repositioning of the patient should be undertaken in a way that minimises the pressure on bony prominences and any existing wounds.
-For example, pillows can be used effectively to relieve pressure from the heels by placing underneath the calf to raise the heels from the surface below or alternatively, pillows can be used behind a person's back to support them to lay at a 30-degree tilt. - A repositioning schedule should be agreed with the patient and documented within their electronic care record, including frequency of recommended repositioning. - A positional change chart (appendix 9) must be used if a patient requires assistance with repositioning. - When a patient is repositioned, any areas of erythema or skin damage must be documented on the positional change chart (appendix 9), a body map (appendix 3) and also, on the electronic care record. - If a patient declines to reposition, this must be clearly documented on the electronic care record.
+Staff must be trained and competent in the use of any equipment.
+Correct moving and handling practices should be undertaken when repositioning patients.
+Further guidance on manual handling techniques can be found within the Trust Manual Handling of People Procedure (accessible via the Trust intranet). - Repositioning of the patient should be undertaken in a way that minimises the pressure on bony prominences and any existing wounds.
+For example, pillows can be used effectively to relieve pressure from the heels by placing underneath the calf to raise the heels from the surface below or alternatively, pillows can be used behind a person's back to support them to lay at a 30-degree tilt. - A repositioning schedule should be agreed with the patient and documented within their electronic patient record, including frequency of recommended repositioning. - A positional change chart (appendix 5) must be used if a patient requires assistance with repositioning. - When a patient is repositioned, any areas of erythema or skin damage must be documented on the positional change chart (appendix 5), a body map (appendix 3) and also, on the electronic patient record. - If a patient declines to reposition, this must be clearly documented on their electronic patient record.
 It may not always be possible to reposition patients because of their medical condition but this should be clearly documented.
 If the issue relates to pain management, then this must be addressed in order to promote concordance.
-Staff must clearly document any advice given to the patient regarding repositioning and the potential risks for the patient in declining such care. - Patients who spend a significant amount of time seated should have their seating and sitting assessed by a trained assessor who has specific knowledge and expertise i.e. Physiotherapists/Occupational Therapists. - Further guidance on repositioning can be found within the Trust Assessment, Prevention and Management of Pressure Ulcers Procedure (accessible via the Trust intranet) and the Waterlow Pressure Ulcer Risk Assessment Interventions Protocol (appendix 5).
+Staff must clearly document any advice given to the patient regarding repositioning and the potential risks for the patient in declining such care. - Patients who spend a significant amount of time seated should have their seating and sitting assessed by a trained assessor who has specific knowledge and expertise i.e. Physiotherapists/Occupational Therapists. - Further guidance on repositioning can be found within the Trust Assessment, Prevention and Management of Pressure Ulcers Procedure (accessible via the Trust intranet).